Neighborhood Unitarian Universalist Church is seeking a Director of Congregational Life to join our team.

 Supervises: Office and Communications Coordinator, Social Justice Coordinator

 Ministry Team Coordination: Stewardship Team, Small Group Ministry Facilitators, Membership Committee, Welcoming Committee, Hospitality Teams (ushers, greeters, coffee servers), Accessibility in Ministry (AIM) program, Neighborhood People of Color

 FTE (Percent of Time): full time / Salaried

 Sundays and weekday office time required, some weekday evening meetings

 Send resume and cover letter to Rev. Lissa Gundlach email@example.com.

 Neighborhood Unitarian Universalist Church is a progressive, flexible and family-friendly workplace.
 People of Color/ Indigenous and members of other historically marginalized communities are encouraged to apply.
 Neighborhood Unitarian Universalist Church is an Equal Opportunity Employer, and does not discriminate against any person because of age, race, ancestry, culture, sexual orientation, gender, physical ability, or socio-economic level.

 Purpose of Position:

 Neighborhood Unitarian Universalist Church creates and grows an inclusive religious community connected by love, spirit, and service.
-The Assistant Minister for Congregational Life will serve to advance the following ends:
+The Director of Congregational Life will serve to advance the following ends:

 1.2.1.
 Support one another through life’s changes, challenges, and transitions.